LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 ### Milestone 2

 #### Sprint 2 User Stories Part 2
+1. (Developer 1) As a user, i would like my ecommerce site to support the use of external service providers to allow me to register and log into my ecommerce site.
 1. (Developer 1 and 2) As a user, I would like at least 2 OAUTH options of 3rd party tools to signin into or register for the ecommerce site.
 2. (Developer 1) As a user, I would like to capture the user's email and save it after they have chosen OAUTH authentication
 3. (Developer 2) As a user, i would like the icons of the 3rd party OAUTH options to display on the login page.